ceiphr/ceiphr.com-v4/content/blog/about/index.md

 My website is really intended for writing, but I might put some other stuff on here.
 I don't really know yet.
 Regardless, let's discuss the technical aspects of this site.

 It's a Gatsby site.
-Hosted on Cloudflare pages ([ceiphr.pages.dev](https://ceiphr.pages.dev)).
+Hosted on Vercel ([ceiphr.vercel.app/](https://ceiphr.vercel.app/)).
 Tailwind CSS styles *almost* the entire site.
 There are those edge cases where it's inconvenient/clunky to use.

 Of course, I'm using TypeScript.
 I'm not a JavaScript masochist.

-I love open source, but I'm not open sourcing this site.

-Given that this is a server side rendered project, it would take someone with zero knowledge of web development maybe two minutes to copy everything on here and claim it as their own.
-In many cases that is alright.
-But when I imagine a situation where someone copies my entire site and its posts, I feel bad.

 ## Contact